bingliang-zh/LeetCode/TopInterviewQuestions/Medium.md

 Each element in the array represents your maximum jump length at that position.
 Determine if you are able to reach the last index.

-Comments: the official 'Greedy' solution is genius.
+Comments: The official 'Greedy' solution is genius.

 ```typescript
 // typescript